REVIEWS

 Rafe Bowman is a rake who has arrived from America to settle on a marriage his father has decreed to earn his stake of the family fortunes.
 His chiseled good looks impress everyone, but his wild ways are known and may hinder his betrothed from accepting.
 Several love scenes get pretty juicy and my shock some readers.
 The author does a good job of being graphic without being obscene.
 His sisters and the Wallflowers (their friends) work in the most unexpected ways, seeing where his heart truly lies and work their magic to a happy end.

-I enjoyed this story and will seek out more form this author.
+I enjoyed this story and will seek out more from this author.

 Book Review “Being George Washington” by Glenn Beck